-Over the course of his career, Brendan Nelson has completed a wide variety of audit, regulatory and due-diligence engagements.
-He played a significant role in the development of the profession's approach to the audit of banks in the UK with particular emphasis on establishing auditing standards.
+Brendan Nelson has completed a wide variety of audit, regulatory and due-diligence engagements over the course of his career.
+He played a significant role in the development of the profession's approach to the audit of banks in the UK, with particular emphasis on establishing auditing standards.
 He continues to contribute in his role as a member of the Financial Reporting Review Panel.

-This wide experience makes him ideally suited to chair the audit committee and to act as its financial expert and he brings related input from his role as the chair of the audit committee of a major bank.
-His specialism in the financial services industry allows him to contribute insight into the challenges faced by global businesses by regulatory frameworks.
+This wide experience makes him ideally suited to chair the audit committee and to act as its financial expert.
+He brings related input from his role as the chair of the audit committee of a major bank.
+His specializm in the financial services industry allows him to contribute insight into the challenges faced by global businesses by regulatory frameworks.